 The investor could lose part or, in some cases, even all of the capital invested in the fund.
 Appreciation of capital cannot be guaranteed.
 The investor's risk is limited to the sum invested.
 There is no obligation to make subsequent payments in addition to the capital invested by the investor.
 The order in which the following risks are listed shall not be construed as an indication either of the probability of their occurrence or of the amount of loss in the event of these risks materializing.
-Aside from the risks described in what follows, or elsewhere in the Sales Prospectus, the performance of the fund might also be adversely affected by various other risks that are currently unknown or do not yet exist.
+Aside from the risks described in what follows, or elsewhere in the Sales Prospectus, the performance of the fund might also be adversely affected by various other risks that are currently unknown or do not yet exist the purchase of the unit.
+The investor may therefore possibly get back an amount that is lower than the amount originally invested.